ndexbio/ndex2-client/README.rst

 **Overview**
 ------------

-The NDEx2 Client v2.0 Python module provides methods to access NDEx via the NDEx Server API.
+The NDEx2 Python Client provides methods to access NDEx_ via the `NDEx Server API`_.
 It also provides methods for common operations on networks.
-It includes the NiceCX network object class for convenient NDEx access and as a data model for applications.
+It includes the NiceCX network object class for convenient NDEx_ access and as a data model for applications.

 **Jupyter Notebook Tutorials**
 ------------------------------